 Norwegian Museum of Cultural History

-Discover more about Norway and its people at the Norwegian Museum of Cultural History on the Bygdøy peninsula, in the west of Oslo.
+Discover more about Norway and its people at the Norwegian Museum of Cultural History on the Bygdøy peninsula, to the west of Oslo.
 This fascinating museum is the perfect place to spend the day, whatever the weather, as it features a wide range of indoor exhibits as well as the oldest open air museum in the world.

-The Norwegian Museum of Cultural History, also known as the Norsk Folkemuseum, contains exhibits relating to the Norwegian way of life from the beginning of the sixteenth century to the present.
-The open air section of the museum features more than 150 buildings from different historical periods, including the Stave Church from Gol, which was constructed during the 12th century.
+Explore the FolkemuseumThe museum, also known as Norsk Folkemuseum, contains exhibits relating to the Norwegian way of life from the beginning of the sixteenth century to the present.
+The open-air section of the museum features more than 150 buildings from different historical periods, including the Stave Church from Gol, which was constructed during the 12th century.
 Inside you can enjoy interesting exhibits of folk costumes, folk art, toys and displays tracing the history of the country’s Sami culture.